Here you find a little tale of my life from childhood in my birth town Odense to adult life in Copenhagen.

 When I’m not sleeping

 Life is more than work, although it’s exciting.
 I usually say that it’s where I spend most of my waking hours.
-The rest I spend on a lot of things including time with my friends and attending business school.
+The rest I spend on a lot of things including time with my friends.
 I bike a lot both home and broad, where they have mountains.
 I go to concerts (mostly rock and indie) and a fair number of other cultural events.